ncsu-geoforall-lab/open-science-course/index.rst

 be discussed in connection with general-purpose and text authoring tools such as next generation interactive documents and revision control tools.
-Although the focus of the course is open science, many of the tools used in the course are used in the industry.
+Although the focus of the course is open science, many of the tools used in the course are used in the industry either for building cloud services or for fast prototyping.
 The course will cover how open source communities and software development process work and how to apply this for research in a lab group.
-Students will have an option to participate in writing a collaborative publication covering the course topics.

 See also a `flyer <img/flyer.pdf>`_,
 `poster <resources/agu2017.pdf>`_
 (or its `rasterized alternative <resources/agu2017_rasterized.pdf>`_), `recorded webinar about the course <https://youtu.be/k1cq0cqTez4>`_ (`slides <lectures/geoforall2017.html>`_),
-`open science guest lecture <lectures/open-science-for-grand-challanges.html>`_, and `slides on a related topic <lectures/us-iale2017.html>`_.
+`slides for an open science guest lecture <lectures/open-science-for-grand-challanges.html>`_, and `slides on a related topic <lectures/us-iale2017.html>`_.

 Topics